JuliaSobczak/JuliaSobczak.github.io/_posts/2024-01-24-black-point-to-musha-cay.md

 By the time we left the sun had broken through the morning clouds and it was getting hot.
 We vacated our spot and headed back out on the bank to relocate.
 We weren't ten minutes into traveling and the sun disappeared, the waves intensified, and the wind picked up even more.
 The sky began spitting tiny amounts of rain at us and we clocked consistent gusts of wind over thirty knots.
 What the heck happened to our sunlight?
 Luckily our boat has plenty of power and traveling in the strong winds wasn't a problem.

-We were underway for less than an hour in total to reach our spot just north of Little Farmers Cay.
+We were underway for less than an hour to reach our spot just north of Little Farmers Cay.
 By the time we arrived, there were plenty of other boats in the area.
 We snuck through those anchored on the outside and secured a good spot.
 Initially, we had hoped that Little Farmers would block the south rollers but the waves continued to bounce us around.

 Shortly after we anchored, the sun broke back out and the wind settled down again.
 It has been too long since our last snorkel so we squeezed into our wetsuits and loaded up the skiff eager to take advantage of the sun.
 Time to see if there is anything worth checking out.

 We cruised through the area and were sorely unimpressed.
 We had seen other skiffs roving around but I'm not sure what they were seeing.
 My dad drove us over to a small dark spot in the water and I rolled out to inspect the site.
 There was a small shallow reef covered in fish.
 I disturbed a small green sea turtle laying on the sand and he swam off immediately.
 Sorry dude!

 I surfaced and informed the crew to hop in with me.
-I swam around the structure and found multiple huge conchs.
+We swam around the structure and found multiple huge conchs.
 With so many boaters around I'm surprised no one has picked them up to eat.
 There were two absolute goliaths nestled under the rock.
-I picked one up and exposed the gorgeous pink underside of the shell, it was stunning.
+I picked one up and exposed the gorgeous pink underside of its shell, it was stunning.
 I showed the group and gently laid it back in the sand.

 ![pink-conch](/images/pink-conch.JPG)